QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/documentation/index.md

 There are also [Doxygen](doxygen/index.md) and [Sphinx](sphinx/index.md) which work with many languages.

-Mostly for user-documentation, you can use these:
+Mostly for user documentation, you can use these:

 * [mkdocs](https://www.mkdocs.org/)
 * [docsify](https://docsify.js.org/)